-Students who have demonstrated unsafe clinical behavior may not be eligible for continuation in the clinical nursing courses.
-Reinstatement is also dependent on completion of any additional recommendations and requirements placed on the student by the Progression Committee.
-Reinstatement will be considered on an individual basis and course placement will be based on space availability.
-Any student granted reinstatement will be placed on probation for at least the following semester.
+3. Reinstatement is also dependent upon completion of any additional recommendations/requirements placed on the student by the individual basis and course placement based on space availability.

+Any student granted reinstatement will be placed on probation.
 Also, any re-purposing of material already completed for another course or assignment is not allowed.
 See Plagiarism Policy